 Agile Coach or Scrum Master?

 So although there is a lot of overlap between the roles of Scrum Master and Agile Coach, there are also big differences.
 Agile Coaches don’t deal with the content, but above all with the process.
 They are primarily active during a company’s transition to an Agile organisation.
 Experience teaches us that this transition is a very radical and time-consuming operation that is never 100% finished.
 So the Agile Coach has a bright future.

 Gladwell Academy trains Agile Coaches and trainers at a leading Dutch financial service provider Nationale-Nederlanden

-How do you get Agile working truly established in your organisation?
+How do you get Agile way of working truly established in your organization?
 By training your own Agile Coaches to be Agile trainers of course!
 This is what Nationale-Nederlanden did with Gladwell Academy.
 CIO Dennis Brussel from Nationale-Nederlanden Bank tells us about his considerations; three Agile training course graduates tell us about their experience.
 Read more here.
 (Dutch article)